nkweku66/ecommerce_homepage/README.md

 Room Ecommerce homepage solution

-This is a solution to the [Room homepage Task](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Room homepage Task](https://ecommerce-homepage-theta.vercel.app/).

 ## Table of contents